philbowles/h4plugins/docs/h4cmd.md

 * h4/svc/state/scmd
 * h4/svc/stop/scmd
 *
 SerialCmd can be safely stopped - it will continue to provide command functionality to other plugins that depend upon it. e.g. [**H4P_AsyncWebServer** (http "REST")](h4asws.md) and [**H4P_AsyncMQTT**](h4mqtt.md) but it will no longer accept serial commands on its own behalf.
 Thus it can only be done once from the serial console*.
-Unloading `scmd` will show a huge performance improvement, so it is worth considering once testing is complete, especially for devices that will be deployed remotely and will never be able to recive serial commands.
+Unloading `scmd` will show a huge performance improvement (+50% ish), so it is worth considering once testing is complete, especially for devices that will be deployed remotely and will never be able to recive serial commands. (see autoStop parameter below)

 (* It can be restarted remotely, e.g. via MQTT or http/REST)